Near Lathrop in San Joaquin County, California — The American West (Pacific Coastal)

 Erected 1969 by State Department of Parks and Recreation in cooperation local civic and historical organizations (November 8, 1969).
 (Marker Number 780-7.)

 Location.
 Marker is missing.
 It was located near 37° 47.221′ N, 121° 18.34′ W. Marker was near Lathrop, California, in San Joaquin County.
 Marker was on South Manthey Road, on the right when traveling west.
-Touch for map.
-Marker is located at the entrance to Mossdale Crossing Park and Launching Facilty.
+Marker Touch for map.
 Marker was in this post office area: Lathrop CA 95330, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this location, measured as the crow flies.
-The Comet – 1846 – First Sail Launch Lathrop (approx. 2.8 miles away); Liberty Plot (approx. 6.9 miles away); French Camp (approx. 7.1 miles away); Ripon World War II Memorial (approx. 10.4 miles away); New Hope – 1846 (approx. 10.4 miles away); Stockton Assembly Center (approx. 10.7 miles away); Moses Rogers Home (approx. 10.9 miles away).
+The Comet – 1846 – First Sail Launch (here, next to this marker); Lathrop (approx. 2.8 miles away); Liberty Plot (approx. 6.9 miles away); French Camp (approx. 7.1 miles away); Site of San Joaquin City (approx. 8.4 miles away); Estanislao's Stronghold (approx. 9.3 miles away); Ripon World War II Memorial (approx. 10.4 miles away); New Hope – 1846 (approx. 10.4 miles away).
 Touch for a list and map of all markers in Lathrop.

-Regarding Site of Completion of Pacific Railroad.
+Regarding First Transcontinental Railroad.
 This site is a California Registered Historical Landmark (No. 780-7).

 1. The First Transcontinental Railroad Journey

 The American rail network was not yet connected to the Atlantic or the Pacific.
 What was heralded as the Transcontinental Railroad merely connected Omaha and Sacramento.
 In November 1869 the Sacramento line was extended to San Francisco Bay at Oakland.